 How to shape governance of tenure for responsible forestry: a practical guide

-This practical guide is one of several guides being prepared to assist with the implementation of the ‘Voluntary Guidelines on the responsible governance of tenure of land, fisheries and forests’, which FAO is currently developing with a wide range of governments.
+This practical guide was one of several guides prepared to assist with the implementation of the ‘Voluntary Guidelines on the responsible governance of tenure of land, fisheries and forests’, which FAO developed with a wide range of governments.

 A substantial toolkit - of tools, tactical processes and approaches - for use by different stakeholders working at various scales, is an integral part of the guide.
 The toolkit provides sufficient information on each tool for users to choose which to use, to find out more and to adapt it for their own purposes.